 This is a tip that should often be the first thing you do in your projects with database backend, no matter which technology you use: Add some basic info about modified and created times, and the user information – so that if something happens, everyone will know who to blame…Continue reading How to add creator/modified info to all of your EF models at once in .NET Core

 This post describes how you can access your Entity Framework Core model classes and the database context in your Azure Functions.
 In my example I’m using EF Core 2.1, but the main principle should be the same for later versions as well.
-Please note, that I use Azure functions runtime 2.x (and so should you!)
-Another easy one, that I was unable to find much guidance on!
-But first, let’s start with the basics.
-Why would you want to have this setup?
-Why would you…Continue reading How to access EF’s DbContext in an Azure Function on V2 runtime?
+Please note, that I use Azure functions runtime…Continue reading How to access Entity Framework Core’s DbContext in an Azure Function?